 4. Total assets

-The final step is to pick the time frame and you’ll have a lens you can use to discover your “largest company.”
+The final step is to pick the time frame.
+Then we’ll have our lens to discover our “largest company.”

 … By Total Annual Life Insurance Coverage Issued